IKOSTYUK/ikostyuk.github.io/_posts/2026-08-31-A-Self-Hosted-Multilingual-Tutor-on-a-2019-Laptop.md

 ---
 layout: default
-title: A Self-Hosted Multilingual Tutor on a 2019 Laptop
+title: A Self-Hosted Multilingual Tutor
 ---

 ## A Self-Hosted Multilingual Tutor on a 2019 Laptop